samgar2/puppy-bowl-final-unit2-project/README.md

 - A mini-game where you can form teams of puppies to compete in a “puppy bowl!”

-Created a mini-game where you can form teams of puppies to compete in a “puppy bowl!”
-View the puppies on the starting line and add new ones to the roster.
 Features:

 - View the puppies on the starting line